LiterateInk/Crowous/README.md

 ## Installation

-Use your favorite package manager to install [Pawnote from NPM](https://www.npmjs.com/package/crowous).
+Use your favorite package manager to install [Crowous from NPM](https://www.npmjs.com/package/crowous).

 ```bash
 # pnpm